 - 1. Emissions associated with the wood raw material purchased by our mills from external landowners.
-We purchase approximately 60 percent of the wood raw materials in our mills from third-party landowners, including a mix of small-forest landowners and other large timber companies, and lots in between.
-We estimate the emissions associated with forestry operations on these forestlands, such as the operation of heavy machinery, using life-cycle-assessment (LCA) data from the Forest Industry Carbon Assessment Tool (FICAT) developed by the National Council for Air and Stream Improvement (NCASI) and include them in our Scope 3 inventory. - 2.
+We purchase approximately 60 percent of the wood raw materials in our mills from third-party landowners, including a mix of small-forest landowners and other large timber companies, and lots in between. - 2.
 Emissions from forestry operations conducted by third-party contractors on our land.
 Forestry operations on our land are primarily conducted by third-party contractors.
 We estimate the emissions associated with these activities by applying emissions factors based on the weight of logs sold. - 3.
 Emissions associated with additional non-fiber, non-fuel raw materials used during the manufacturing of wood products at our mills.
 The production of some of our wood products involves the addition of materials such as resins, waxes and glues.
-We include the upstream emissions associated with these materials in our inventory by applying emissions factors based on the amount of wood products we manufacture.

-- Weight of logs purchased from external landowners, by region - Weight of intersegment logs (logs from our forests that are sent to our mills) procured, by region - Wood products production quantities, by product type
+- Weight of logs purchased from external landowners, by region - Weight of intersegment logs (logs from our forests that are sent to our mills) procured, by region